-To mark this year’s Take Your Dog to Work Day, we’re sharing the story of Foxtrot – the most famous humanitarian pup in the world.
-For him, every day is Take Your Dog to Work Day, and he couldn’t be happier about it.
+It’s Take Your Dog to Work Day!
+To celebrate, we’re sharing the story of Foxtrot – the most famous humanitarian pup in the world.

 Hi!
 My name is Foxtrot, and I’m a pup with a very important job.
 I help the United Nations World Food Programme (WFP) save lives and raise awareness about global hunger.
-Last time we met, I was in Cox’s Bazar, Bangladesh, home to the world’s largest refugee camp.
+Last time we met, I was in Cox’s Bazar, Bangladesh which is home to the world’s largest refugee camp.
 But four months ago, I took a big leap and moved to Italy!
 I’ve been sightseeing, making new friends and am almost fluent in Italian (the dog version, of course).

-The people here are Rohingya refugees who had to flee their homes in Myanmar because of violence in 2017.
-My colleagues support them by making sure they have dinner on the table every night, keeping the camps as safe as possible from natural disasters, and making sure children get a nutritious start in life.
+The people in Cox’s Bazar are Rohingya refugees who had to flee their homes in Myanmar because of violence in 2017.
+My old colleagues there support them by making sure they have dinner on the table every night, keeping the camps as safe as possible from natural disasters, and making sure children get a nutritious start in life.

-You may wonder what a pup like me could possibly do to help in an immense operation like this.
+You may wonder what a pup like me could have possibly done to help in an immense operation like that.
 Well, we all have skills to give back to the world and it turns out mine are quite useful.

-One of the jobs I like the most is making sure no one gets too stressed out.
-Working in an emergency can take a lot out of a person, so if I see someone who needs some stress relief, I run up to them with a toy in my mouth and push my head against their leg.
+One of the jobs I liked the most was making sure no one gets too stressed out.
+Working in an emergency can take a lot out of a person, so when I saw someone who needed some stress relief, I ran up to them with a toy in my mouth and pushed my head against their leg.
 That’s my way of asking them for a pat or to play a game with me.
 Humans are actually pretty simple creatures, and it’s amazing how well this works in relieving any tension.

-I’m also a one-dog cheer team and mascot for the U.N.
+I was also a one-dog cheer team and mascot for the U.N.
 World Food Programme.
-You can often find me visiting my colleagues in the camps to make sure their work is coming along smoothly.
+You could often find me visiting my colleagues in the camps to make sure their work was coming along smoothly.

-I help the kids to laugh and play.
+I helped the kids to laugh and play.
 The kids in the camps attend learning centers each day, where we give them high-energy biscuits to help them focus.
-When I visit they all think it’s loads of fun.
-A lot of them are scared of dogs like me, but after a few minutes they realize I’m super-friendly and they’re eager to feed me treats.
+When I visited they all had loads of fun.
+A lot of them are scared of dogs like me, but after a few minutes they realized I’m super-friendly and were eager to feed me treats.

 My most important job though?
 Reminding the world about the Rohingya people.
 I use Instagram to tell the world the story of the Rohingya and the response to this crisis.
-They’ve been here for more than three years and it’s easy for people to forget that there are nearly 900,000 people living in a congested refugee camp in Cox’s Bazar.
+They’ve been there for more than four years and it’s easy for people to forget that there are nearly 900,000 people living in a congested refugee camp in Cox’s Bazar.

 So I use my boyish good looks, infectious smile and charming personality to capture the attention of people from all over the world and tell them about something important.